 Length of Service Maximum Sick Pay Duration up to 3 months 1 month 4 to 6 months 2 months 7 to 9 months 3 months 10 to 12 months 4 months over one year 6 months

 Part-time monthly employees who regularly work at least 20 hours per week earn one sick day per month of service, with the accruals calculated in hours.
 One sick day equals the number of hours in an "average day," which is the number of hours worked per week divided by five.
 Instructions on calculating sick time for part-time employees are available on the Human Resources web site.

 Whenever it is expected that a medical absence may last one month or more, the Benefits Director should be notified.
 In order to continue salary payments in accordance with the above provisions, Boston College may require a physician's certification that the employee is medically unable to work.
-At its discretion, the University may also require medical examination by one of the physicians in the Boston College Health Services Department.
+At its discretion, the University may also require medical examination by one of the physicians in the Boston College Health Services Department or by a physician outside of Boston College.
 By the third month of a medical absence, if it is apparent that an illness or disability may extend beyond six months, a full-time employee should contact the Benefits Director to discuss procedures for applying for benefits under the University's Long-term Disability Insurance Plan, which provides for income payments after six months of disability.

 (This section last updated online: December 17, 2012)